kr-colab/disperseNN2/docs/source/vignette.rst

 2. Preprocessing
 ----------------

 Next, we need to preprocess the input for ``disperseNN2``.
-But first we need to clean up our *I. raptus* metadata, because we will use the empirical sampling locations during preprocessing.
+But before we do that we need to clean up our *I. raptus* metadata, because we will use the empirical sampling locations during preprocessing.
 Go ahead and clone our git repo which contains the empirical data we're analyzing,

 .. code-block:: console